 min 50% < 20 µm

 34.4.3.2.2 Dried fibrous cellulose with a fibre length between 50 µm and 250 µm and a mean diameter of 25 µm is used as the combustible material.
 It is dried to constant mass (for a minimum of 4 hours), in a layer no more than 25 mm thick, at 105 °C and kept in a desiccator (with desiccant) until cool and required for use.
 The water content should be less than 0.5% by dry mass.
 If necessary, the drying time should be prolonged to achieve this.
-The bulk density of the cellulose used for the test should be such (sufficiently high) that the test mixture for Packing Group III (30.0 g ± 0.1 g) can be completely accommodated in the conical funnel.
+The bulk density of the cellulose used for the test should be such (sufficiently high) that the test mixture for Packing Group III / category 3 (30.0 g ± 0.1 g) can be completely accommodated in the conical funnel.

 34.4.3.2.3 The test-substance, in the form in which it will be presented, should be inspected for any particles less than 500 µm in diameter.
 If that powder constitutes more than 10% (by mass) of the total, or if the substance is friable, then the whole of the test sample should be ground to a powder of less than 500 µm before testing, to allow for a reduction in particle size during handling and transport.
-Because the particle size influences the oxidizing properties of a substance, a coarse oxidizer may be classified as Packing Group III, while a finer grade of the same material may show a faster burning rate and may result in different GHS classifications and assigned transport Packing Groups for different forms of the same material.
+Because the particle size influences the oxidizing properties of a substance, a coarse oxidizer may be classified as Packing Group III / category 3, while a finer grade of the same material may show a faster burning rate and may result in different GHS classifications and assigned transport Packing Groups for different forms of the same material.

 34.4.3.3 Apparatus5